Automotive service technicians and mechanics, often called service technicians or service techs, inspect, maintain, and repair cars and light trucks.

 Automotive service technicians and mechanics typically do the following:

 Other integrated electronic systems, such as accident-avoidance sensors, are becoming common as well.
-In addition, a growing number of technicians are required to work on vehicles that consume alternative fuels, such as ethanol and electricity.
+In addition, a growing number of technicians are required to work on vehicles that use electricity or alternative fuels, such as ethanol.

 Service technicians use many different tools, including computerized diagnostic tools and power tools such as pneumatic wrenches, lathes, welding torches, and jacks and hoists.
 These tools usually are owned by their employers.